hlomphosibeko/Zola-with-Yoga/README.md

     ![No error on HTML](./README.md_docs/clear-errors-html-validation.png)

-    - On the return of my project, there appears to be an error on HTML.
+    - There appeared to be an error on HTML which resulted my website wiith a fail.
     - The error refers incorrect labeling of elements.
 Please see image below:

     ![Label error](./README.md_docs/label-error.png)